green-party-dublin-central/nh-web/site/content/post/quinns.md

 ---
 title: Planning application for Quinn's Pub site
 date: 2021-02-22T21:02:09.925Z
-description: "Details have been provided on the planning application for Quinn's pub site lodged on 9th Feb 2021. "
+description: Details have been provided on the planning application for Quinn's pub site lodged on 9th Feb 2021.
+[Update 12 April 2021 - planning application refused, details below]
 image: img/quinns.jpg
 ---
+**Update 12 April 2021**

+Dublin City Council have [refused planning permission](https://webapps.dublincity.ie/swiftlg/apas/run/WPHAPPDETAIL.DisplayUrl?theApnID=2187/21&theTabNo=2) for the development at the Quinn's site on the following basis:

+* would not provide appropriate residential amenity to future residents due to the lack of quality private open space accessible from living areas.
+* undue and unacceptable impacts on the residential amenity of neighbouring properties due to the combined impacts of overshadowing & overlooking.
+* incongruous in terms of its design by reason of excessive height, bulk and mass; demolition of retained shopfronts contrary to preservation of the built heritage.

+We had raised a number of issues with this application in our observation so feel the council's decision is reasonable.
+That said, like most people, we'd prefer if the site was developed.

 **Rental only**

 50 build to rent residential units i.e. there will be no option to purchase.